 As they represent potential and fertility, frogs also represent prosperity.
 People in Asian cultures know this.
 Hence, you will see a lot of frog figurines in Asian-owned businesses to bring prosperity to the business.

-If a frog or toad enters your life, whether in real life, artwork, or media, view it as a good luck sign for new opportunities to create more abundance in your life.
+If a frog enters your life, whether in real life, artwork, or media, view it as a good luck sign for new opportunities to create more abundance in your life.
 And remember that the frog is about potential.
 Sometimes a new these opportunity may not seem that exciting at first.
 However, once you understand it better, you can recognize it for the golden opportunity that it is and something that will enrich your life.

 As the frog is a symbol of fertility, potential, and prosperity, they are naturally symbols of good luck.
 When all of these qualities are wrapped into a bundle, you have a winning combination to bring more good fortune into your life.